My predictions for 2021

 * Critically, the UK's economic recovery will be slow in spite of the efforts of Rishi Sunak.

 * There will be increased talk about the UK breaking up.
-Such possiblities are not only being talked about positively by the SNP, Plaid Cymru and similar parties, but will also be discussed by Conservative MPs fearful of the Dissolution of the Union.
+Such possibilities are not only being talked about positively by the SNP, Plaid Cymru and similar parties, but will also be discussed by Conservative MPs fearful of the Dissolution of the Union.
 Many will hold the Prime Minister personally responsible for the worsening situation.

 *Carrie Symonds will come under fire from paranoid Tory backbenchers who fear she has too much control over Mr Johnson and his policy direction.